bitkey/bitkey/README.rst

    - Open Signed transaction in text editor
    - Open qrcode app: cut and paste hex of signed transaction

-8) Scan qrcode of signed transaction with phone and broadcast transaction to network.
+8) Scan QRCode of signed transaction with phone and broadcast transaction to network.

-9) Turn off BitKey, disconnect power source, wait 15 minutes to clear RAM
+9) Turn off BitKey as soon as the QRCode is scanned, disconnect power source, wait 15 minutes to clear RAM

 Desktop usage tips (Keyboard and mouse shortcuts)
 =================================================